-So we've seen that our ancestors never smoked at all, but that today over 7 out of 10 (72%) Nunavimmiut smoke every day.
+So we've seen

+that our ancestors never smoked at all,

+but that today over 7 out of 10 (72%) Nunavimmiut .

+smoke every day.

 Can you guess what changed?

-Why do you think we went from being a smoke-free culture to a society that has one of the highest smoking rates in the world?
+Why did we go from being a smoke-free culture

+to a society that has one of the highest

+smoking rates in the world?

-Your guess: .....
+Your guess: